PhD Program Overview

 Application for Admission

-*Recommendation: Complete online application, at minimum, 2 weeks prior to the November 1 deadline.
-This allows time for all required documents to be completed and uploaded by the deadline.
+*Recommendation: Complete online application, at minimum, 2 weeks prior to the November 1 deadline, ensuring all documents provided by the application deadline.

-- Official Graduate Record Examination (GRE) scores taken within five years of the intended program start date.
-University code 6882, no department code required. (*Recommendation: Complete the GRE exam by October 15 to ensure test score is uploaded by the Nov.
-1st deadline.)
+- **Official Graduate Record Examination (GRE) scores taken within five years of the intended program start date.
+University code 6882, no department code required.
+(Recommendation: Complete the GRE exam two weeks prior to the application deadline. **The GRE testing has temporarily been waived from the 2023.24 application process for Doctor of Philosophy in Nursing (PhD) program.

 - Personal Statement: Maximum two (2) pages.
 Readable font, 12-point, double spaced, 1-inch margins)